Joseph Smith Translation

 The Joseph Smith Translation (JST), also called the Inspired Version of the Holy Scriptures (IV), is a revision of the Bible by Joseph Smith, the founder of the Latter Day Saint movement, who said that the JST/IV was intended to restore what he described as "many important points touching the salvation of men, [that] had been taken from the Bible, or lost before it was compiled".
 Smith was killed before he deemed it complete, though most of his work on it was performed about a decade beforehand.
 The work is the King James Version of the Bible (KJV) with some significant additions and revisions.
 It is considered a sacred text and is part of the canon of Community of Christ (CoC), formerly the Reorganized Church of Jesus Christ of Latter Day Saints, and other Latter Day Saint churches.
-Selections from the Joseph Smith Translation are also included in the footnotes and the appendix of the Latter-day Saint edition of the LDS-published King James Version of the Bible.
 The edition of the Bible published by the Church of Jesus Christ of Latter-day Saints (LDS Church) includes selections from the JST in its footnotes and appendix.
 It has officially canonized only certain excerpts that appear in the Pearl of Great Price.
 These excerpts are the Book of Moses and Smith's revision of part of the Gospel of Matthew.